Learn How to Make Perfect Sugar Cookies Decorated with Royal Icing with a Little Help from Martha

-Chilled dough will help retain the shape of the cookies; soft, warm dough tends to lose its shape when cut and moved.
-Rolling out the dough is sometimes difficult.
-Roll out the dough in small batches, make sure it's cold, and use a light dusting of flour or sugar to keep it from sticking to the work surface.
-Don't overmix the dough once you have added the dry ingredients.
-Overmixing will make the cookies tough.
-Dip cookie cutters in flour to prevent sticking.
-Rotate baking sheets halfway through baking to ensure that the cookies bake evenly.
+Rolling out your sugar cookie dough can be difficult if the dough is too warm and soft, or too fresh from the refrigerator cold.
+Martha's recipe calls for chilling the dough in order to help retain the shape of the cookies; soft, warm dough is not only hard to roll tends to lose its shape when cut and moved.
+Be sure to roll out the dough in small batches, making sure it's chilled, and use a light dusting of flour or sugar to keep it from sticking to the work surface.
+Don't overmix the dough once you have added the dry ingredients, as overmixing the dough in a mixer will make the cookies tough.